The pandemic continues to cause unprecedented disruption across industries worldwide.

 The global sonar systems market reached a value of US$ 3.74 Billion in 2020.
-Looking forward, IMARC Group expects the market to exhibit moderate growth during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end-use industries.
+Looking forward, IMARC Group expects the market to grow at a CAGR of 6.2% during 2021-2026.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Sound navigation and ranging (SONAR) refers to a technique which employs sound waves for navigating, communicating, and detecting lost or hazardous objects.
 The sound waves are reflected from the objects and are detected by sonar systems which analyse the information contained in them.
 Sonar systems are generally divided into passive and active sonar.
 Active sonar systems emit acoustic waves into the water and listen to their echoes underwater, whereas, passive sonars do not generate their own signals and listen to the sounds produced by other vessels.
 Nowadays, sonar systems are widely used for fishing, hydrography, oil exploration, marine observation and nautical charting activities.